ITU-AI-ML-in-5G-Challenge/ITU-2024-GenStorm-Submission-Next-Gen-TinyML-Smart-Weather-Station/README.md

     - A demo video showcasing our weather station in action.

 5. **Dataset**
-    - The dataset used for this work can be downloaded from [this Google Drive link](https://drive.google.com/drive/folders/1cb6_lLHbga0Q5yfVWKS1eW84Z06jm6tx).
+    - The dataset used for this work can be downloaded from [Dataset Link](https://drive.google.com/drive/folders/1cb6_lLHbga0Q5yfVWKS1eW84Z06jm6tx).

 6. **Next-Gen-TinyML-Smart-Weather-Station-GenStrom-PresentationSlides.ppt**
     - Our presentation slides can be found here.